 The Fortress of Solitude, which was adapted for the stage by the Public Theater, depicts the intricate codes of childhood street life he navigated while growing up in the Boerum Hill section of Brooklyn during the 1970s, a time when the neighborhood was rife with race and class tensions.
 Other novels include You Don’t Love Me Yet, a raucous romantic farce that explores the paradoxes of love and art; and Dissident Gardens, a New York Times Notable Book of 2013, an epic yet intimate family saga about three generations of all-American radicals.

-He now returns to writing novels with the tragicomic A Gambler’s Anatomy, a “pleasantly bizarre” (Publishers Weekly) tale about an international backgammon hustler juggling an existential crisis and a blinding tumor.
-“The book is classic Lethem,” says the National Post.
+Lethem also returned to writing novels with the tragicomic A Gambler’s Anatomy, a “pleasantly bizarre” (Publishers Weekly) tale about an international backgammon hustler juggling an existential crisis and a blinding tumor.
+“The book is classic Lethem,” says The National Post.
 “It defies genre, a comedic, literary page-turner as capable of commenting on the excesses of American culture as it is of landing jokes at the expense of the hypocritical anarchists of Telegraph Avenue.”
 The New York Times named it one of the 100 Notable Books of 2016.